 Francesinha is a typical dish from the city of Porto and consists of a sandwich with beef, sausage, fresh sausage, cheese and sauce.
 There are many variations of the francesinha.
 However, the essential and most important ingredient is the sauce.

 It’s difficult to confirm the original Francesinha, but legend has it that it was born in the restaurant A Regaleira.
-The owner, Daniel David Silva, was an emigrant in France, returned to his country, opened this restaurant and invented this dish.
+The owner, Daniel David Silva, was an emigrant in France, returned to his country, opened the restaurant and invented this dish.

 - Café Santiago, Rua de Passos Manuel, 226;